Leopold Hirsch

-Leopold Hirsch (1857–1932) was a German-born financier and art collector in London.
+Leopold Hirsch (1857–1932) was a Grand Duchy of Hesse-born financier and art collector in London.

 Life

-Hirsch was born at Heppenheim, Germany, in 1857 to German Jewish parents, Baruch and Nina Hirsch.
-Shortly after leaving Germany and arriving in London, Hirsch was employed as a broker by Sir Julius Wernher.
+Hirsch was born at Heppenheim, Grand Duchy of Hesse, in 1857 to German Jewish parents, Baruch and Nina Hirsch.
+Shortly after leaving the Grand Duchy of Hesse and arriving in London, Hirsch was employed as a broker by Sir Julius Wernher.
 He arrived in London with only £5 and had made a fortune by his death in 1932.

 As a successful financier and art collector, he became part of the British establishment.
-He lived at Kensington Palace Gardens in central London.
+He lived at 10 Kensington Palace Gardens in central London.
 His funeral was held at the Jewish Cemetery, Willesden.